AdobeDocs/experience-manager-cloud-service.nl-NL/help/implementing/developing/introduction/repository-structure-package.md

 + Codepakket A wordt geïmplementeerd in `/apps/a`
 + Codepakket B wordt geïmplementeerd in `/apps/a/b`

 Als een op pakketniveau gebiedsdeel niet van codepakket B op codepakket A wordt gevestigd, kan het codepakket B eerst in `/apps/a`.
-Het zou dan door codepakket B worden gevolgd, dat in opstelt `/apps/a`.
+Het zou dan door codepakket B worden gevolgd, dat in `/apps/a`.
 Het resultaat is dat de eerder geïnstalleerde `/apps/a/b`.

 In dit geval: